sathish28695/simple_ruby_app/README.md

-- Simple application to test the Jenkins CI
+- Simple application to test the Jenkins CI PR